affinidi/affinidi-ssi-dart/README.md

 - did:key - a self-contained and portable Decentralised Identifier (DID).

-- did:peer - a Decentralised Identifier (DID) method designed for a secured peer-to-peer communication.
+- did:peer - a Decentralised Identifier (DID) method designed for secured peer-to-peer communication.

 - did:web - relies on Domain Name System (DNS) and HTTPS to prove control of an identity through domain name ownership.

-Each DID method serves as a means of resolving the DID document for signing and verifying [Verifiable Credentials (VCs)](https://www.w3.org/TR/vc-data-model/).
+Each DID method provides different ways to store and manage DID documents containing information associated with the DID, such as service endpoints and public keys for encrypting and verifying data.

 ## Supported Key Management

 Affinidi Dart SSI package supports the following key management solutions for securely managing keys associated with the digital wallet.

-- **BIP32** - a standard for creating Hierarchical Deterministic (HD) wallets and generate multiple keys from a single seed.
+- **BIP32** - a standard for creating Hierarchical Deterministic (HD) wallets and generating multiple keys from a single seed.
 It primarily supports the secp256k1 elliptic curve.

 - **SLIP0010** - extends the BIP32 standard, enabling support for other types of elliptic curve cryptography.